 Online school offers students a genuine alternative to attending a regular school.
-They still ‘attend’ classes, except they ‘log in’ from home at a time that suits.
+They still ‘attend’ classes, except they ‘log in’ from home.

 For online education, students enrol just like they would for a regular school.
 In some states, such as Western Australia, students must meet a set of criteria to enrol as an online student.
 Once enrolled, the school operates much like any other – providing qualified teacher support, registered curriculum, learning resources and university pathways.